ZiweiYe/ZiweiYe.github.io/_pages/experience.md

 # Teaching experience
   **Applied Microeconomics I** (AFRE900A), *Guest Lecturer* (2021)
-  This lecture introduced the Equilibrium Displacement Model with a real-world example to illus- trate the modeling and calibration process.
+  This lecture introduced the Equilibrium Displacement Model with a real-world example to illustrate the modeling and calibration process.